-Old-age pension (Pensia pentru limită de vârstă)

-Retirement age: 65 years for men and 63 years for women (to be reached gradually in 2030, according to Law no. 263/2010).
+Old-age pension (Pensia pentru limită de vârstă) is provided to individuals who have reached retirement age: 65 years for men and 63 years for women (to be reached gradually in 2030, according to Law no. 263/2010).
 A minimum length of the contribution career is required.
 The statutory retirement age and the required length of the contribution career depend on working conditions.

-Working conditions, as defined by Law 19/2000 are: normal, unusual and special.
+Working conditions, as defined by Law 19/2000 can include: normal, unusual and special.
 The unusual working conditions are those that can permanently affect in certain periods the working capacity of the insured person because of the high risk of exposure to harmful conditions; the special working conditions are considered: mining; exploring, exploitation and manufacturing of nuclear raw materials for the 1st and 2nd degree exposure to radiations, civil aviation, certain artistic activities.

-According to Law no. 263/2010, if the full length of the contribution career is fulfilled totally or partly in unusual working condition or in special working conditions, the statutory retirement age can be reduced with up to between 8 and 20 years depending on the length of the contributory history in unusual/special conditions and what the unusual/special conditions are.
+According to Law no. 263/2010, if the full length of the contribution career is fulfilled totally or partly in unusual working condition or in special working conditions, the statutory retirement age can be reduced for up to between 8 and 20 years depending on the length of the contributory history in unusual/special conditions and what the unusual/special conditions are.

-Early retirement pension/ early partial retirement pension (Pensia anticipată/anticipată parțial)

-Age requirements: 5 years or less until retirement age.
+Early retirement pension/ early partial retirement pension (Pensia anticipată/anticipată parțial) is available to individuals up to 5 years before the legal pension age.